meshackbahati/toxi/docs/guides/cli.md

 oxidite new myapp

 # With specific type
-oxidite new myapp --type api
-oxidite new myapp --type fullstack oxidite new myapp --type microservice
+oxidite new myapp --project-type api oxidite new myapp --project-type fullstack oxidite new myapp --project-type microservice
 ```

 ### Code Generation